FrankGoyens/FrankGoyens.github.io/_posts/2023-06-02-flutter_is_a_nice_framework.markdown

 * Hints about Dart conventions, which can be applied automatically in most cases.
 This is a tremendous help to cultivate good habits for a beginner.
 * A hot-reload/hot-restart button.
 This is a great feature of Flutter in general, applying changes to dart code takes milliseconds to sync with an actual Android device.

+It's almost boring, *almost*.
+But I have no further comments on this.
+Flutter development in Android Studio is going well for me.

 ## The Dart language

 {:refdef: style="text-align: center;"}